Skip to main content

 There was the option of reverting back to objective assessments of local need, perhaps in so doing addressing the issues for LPAs when undertaking Strategic Housing Market Assessments (SHMAs) that were identified by the Local Plans Expert Group in 2016.
 This study identified that behind the time and resources was the absence of both pre-set housing market area boundaries and definitive guidance on how prepare a SHMA.

-This more disruptive option has though been eschewed in favour of putting the standard method on a more robust, empirical footing.
+Whilst perhaps an ambition for the longer term (in parallel perhaps with the re-emerging strategic planning tier and alongside the type of national Housing Delivery Unit recommended by the Radix Big Tent Housing Commission), this more disruptive option has been eschewed in favour of putting the standard method on a more robust, empirical footing.

 The recently proposed changes to the NPPF include a new standard method that: